Scalingo/documentation/_posts/platform/deployment/2000-01-01-deployment-process.md

 4. Network traffic is routed to the containers hosting the new version of the application.

-Once these 4 steps have ended successfuly, the deployment is considered as successful, and the [order to shutdown]({% post_url platform/internals/2000-01-01-container-management %}#shutdown-of-old-containers) is sent to old containers.
+Once these 4 steps have ended successfully, the deployment is considered as successful, and the [order to shutdown]({% post_url platform/internals/2000-01-01-container-management %}#shutdown-of-old-containers) is sent to old containers.
 They now have 30 seconds to cleanup cleanly.